Courtney Stodden Files For Divorce From Doug Hutchison, 'This Is A New Chapter In My Life'

 Courtney Stodden filed for divorce from Doug Hutchison after nearly seven years of marriage and is happy to begin a brand new chapter in her life.
-The once happy couple made headlines due to Stodden marrying Hutchison when she was 16-years-old and the actor was 51-years-old.
+The once happy couple made headlines due to Stodden and Hutchison’s marriage taking place when she was 16-years-old and the actor was 51-years-old.

 “This is a new chapter in my life.
 New beginnings and a fresh start.
 I’m pouring my heart into my music — and using that as a conduit to tell my story and share who I really am deep down… I’ve been through so much while being in the entertainment world and I’ve created an image that is almost bigger than life.
 I’m getting back to that girl underneath the persona and eager for people to get to know the real me through my songs.”

 The pair went through a rough separation and legally split in February of 2017, according to People magazine.
 Hutchison and Courtney Stodden were legally separated but had not signed divorce papers.
-At the time, Stodden said that she wanted to take the divorce proceedings one step at a time because she loved Doug and the process was difficult for Hutchison.
+At the time, Stodden said that she wanted to take the divorce proceedings one step at a time.

 “We are legally separated … it’s only been, like, two and a half months….
 I’m also trying to take things slow because I love him and it’s really hard on him… it’s extremely sensitive.”